 On February 14, the Germans launched the first leg of a two-pronged offensive, with Arnim’s forces attacking that day through the Faid Pass toward Sidi Bou Zid.
 The following day, Rommel, in the south, attacked toward Gafsa.
 The bulk of Rommel’s forces, however, remained in the Mareth Line.
 By February 18, Kasserine Pass was in Axis hands, and U.S. ground forces had suffered their first major defeat of the war.
 Rommel tried to advance north toward Thala through Kasserine Pass on February 19, but the support he expected to receive from Arnim did not materialize.
 After several days of slow advances, he reached Thala on February 21 but could advance no farther.
 Hampered by a divided German command structure and rapidly massing Allied reinforcements, the attack stalled.
 The Allies pushed forward and recaptured Kasserine Pass on February 25.
 Rommel returned to the Mareth Line and prepared to face Montgomery.

 When the Eighth Army reached Tunisia, the Allies modified their command structure to conform with decisions made at the Casablanca Conference in January.
-General Dwight D. Eisenhower became supreme commander of all Allied forces in the Mediterranean west of Tripoli.
+Gen. Dwight D. Eisenhower became supreme commander of all Allied forces in the Mediterranean west of Tripoli.
 Alexander became Eisenhower’s deputy and, at the same time, commander of the Eighteenth Army Group, which controlled the First and Eighth armies and the now separate U.S. II Corps.
 Air Chief Marshal Sir Arthur Tedder assumed command of the Allied air forces, and Admiral Cunningham retained command of the naval forces.

-On February 24 the Axis also realigned its command structure.
-Rommel became commander of Armeegruppe Afrika, which included the Afrika Korps, Arnim’s 5th Panzer Army, and the Italian First Army under General Giovanni Messe.
+On February 24, the Axis also realigned its command structure.
+Rommel became commander of Armeegruppe Afrika, which included the Afrika Korps, Arnim’s 5th Panzer Army, and the Italian First Army under Gen. Giovanni Messe.
 The Axis forces finally had a unified command structure in Tunisia, but Rommel probably was not the best choice.
 By that point in the war, he had become frustrated and dispirited, the cumulative effect of the long seesaw campaign.
 To make matters worse, Arnim, who detested Rommel, continued to do pretty much as he pleased.

 The Axis position in North Africa was hopeless, the final outcome clearly in the hands of the logisticians.
 As the Allies consolidated their control over the northwest African coast, the Axis pressure on Malta eased, which in turn enabled the Allies to further restrict the Axis supply convoys from Sicily.
 Without first coordinating with Rommel, on February 26 Arnim launched Operation Ochsenkopf, a drive toward Beja.
 By March 3, that offensive had stalled, at the cost of 71 precious tanks.